Pier 1 asserts ‘wherewithal’ for turnaround

 Pitching one of his strong points, Smith told analysts that the stores “are looking really good” in terms of “both merchandise assortment and in-store experience,” and that the last 20 weeks have registered a consistently expanding conversion rate.

 Smith declared that even in the most pessimistic scenario for 2009, Pier 1 has “the wherewithal to weather” the economic crisis.
 He noted that 2008, his second year at the helm (he came to Pier 1 from TJX in February 2007), was supposed to have been the break-even year for the retailer, and Pier 1 had been on track for that “until August.”
 Plans have been pushed back.

 One silver lining of the recessionary storm, Smith said, was the ability for Pier 1 to obtain better prices from its vendors, and thus make progress on gross margins.
 Another benefit is the willingness of landlords to negotiate lower rents.
 Pier 1 has had some recent success in that cost area, and the chain has some 200 leases up for renewal soon; execs said they expect to gain further rent reductions.

 The NYSE potential-for-delisting notice came as a result of Pier 1 stock trading below $1 for 30 consecutive days.
 Pier 1 has six months from the date of the notice, Dec.
 15, to cure that deficiency.
 The company emphasized that its “business operations, Securities and Exchange Commission reporting requirements, credit agreement, and other debt obligations are not affected by this notification.”

-Pier 1 shares tumbled more than 10% on the day's news, on average volume, priced from a high of 42 cents in the morning to the neighborhood of 37 cents in the afternoon.
+Pier 1 shares tumbled by 10% on the day’s news, in average volume, priced from a high of 42 cents in the morning to the neighborhood of 38 cents in the afternoon.

 Pier 1 is No. 28 on the HTT Top 50 Retailing Giants list, with 2007 home textiles sales of $180 million.